SytxLabs/NoAttack/README.md

   ```

 ### Logs
-- If logging is enabled (`SETTINGS.LOG: true`), network activity and Cloudflare actions will be printed in the console.
+- If logging is enabled (`SETTINGS.LOGGING: true`), the application will send notifications to the Discord webhook.

 ### Additional Notes
 - **Redis Integration:** Used for caching to optimize performance.